 Disney tinkers with the reservation window from time to time.
-Currently (during summer 2020) Disney is allowing guests to make dining reservations up to 60 days in advance.
+Currently (during spring 2023) Disney is allowing guests to make dining reservations up to 60 days in advance.
 Prior to the pandemic, the reservation window was 180 days in advance.

 What time can I start making reservations?

 If you’re making reservations online, the next day’s reservations become available on the WDW website between 5:45 and 6:00 a.m.
 Eastern Time.
 If you’re calling, the phone lines open at 7:00 a.m., Eastern.

 Are there kids meals available at table service restaurants?